matuzo/HTMHell/hell/entries/alt-aria-alt.md

 1. {{ snippets.aplaceholder }}
 (<a href="#foot-note1">HTML spec</a>)
 1. {{ snippets.aplaceholder_click }}
-1. Placeholder links aren't focusable. `tabindex` makes them focusable, but the attribute is another indicator that a proper link would be a better choice here.
+1. {{ snippets.aplaceholder_focus }} `tabindex` makes them focusable, but the attribute is another indicator that a proper link would be a better choice here.
 1. `alt` is not allowed on `div` elements and it has no effect on their semantic meaning.
 1. Avoid `aria` attributes when possible.
 The `aria-label` attribute on the `div` is redundant, because the `img` already has an accessible name (the value of the  `alt` attribute).